henrywoo/STLandMallocMemory/README.md

 ## Conclusion

 Both STL and malloc subsystem use pool technique to optimize memory allocation/deallocation.
-Sometimes it just won't return memory back to operating system, but this is `NOT` memory leak, since all the memory are reusable for the process.
+Sometimes it just won't return memory back to operating system, but this is __`NOT` memory leak__, since all the memory are reusable for the process.

 Although it is not memory leak, it could cause some issue in production environment.
 Because the program cannot control how much memory is retained in the pool in that process, it may hold the system memory and starve other processes.
 Since the memory is not returned to OS, it is `not reusable for other processes` in system-wide.
 In that case, we need to __`improve our algorithm`__ or __`try memory allocation tools`__([tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html), [jemalloc](http://people.freebsd.org/~jasone/jemalloc/bsdcan2006/jemalloc.pdf), [nedmalloc](http://www.nedprod.com/programs/portable/nedmalloc/index.html), [Hoard](http://www.hoard.org/)...) or just simply __`increase system memory`__ :-)!